heshutao0420/cup/README.md

 The last column is the sample type and the remaining columns are methylation values of the features.

 resultFile: The first line is the cancer type.
 The second line is the predicted cancer type of the test sample, and the third line is the predicted probability of each cancer type.

+trainingDataFile: Each line represents a sample.
+The first line is the CGI location, the first column is the sample ID and the remaining columns are methylation values of the features.

+trainingLabelFile: Each line represents a sample.
+The first column is the sample ID and the second columns are the label of the corresponding sample.

+SelectedDataFile: Each line represents a sample.
+The first line is the CGI location, the first column is the label of the corresponding sample and the remaining columns are methylation values of the features.

+SelectedLabelFile: Each line represents a sample.
+The first column is the sample ID and the second columns are the label of the corresponding sample.

 # Prepare the input file
 The testMethyFile is generated using RRBS data.
 Adapter and inline barcode sequences were removed using Trim Galore (version 0.6.2).
 The trimmed reads were mapped to the human